simondlevy/Hackflight-VREP/vrep/README.md

-# HackflightSim: A cross-platform flight simulator using the Hackflight firmware
+# Running Hackflight-Sim in the V-REP simulator

 <img src="hackflight.png">